huntdatacenter/jujuna/README.md

 Continuous deployment, upgrade and testing for Juju.

 At [HUNT Cloud](https://www.ntnu.edu/huntgenes/hunt-cloud) we run our scientific services based on OpenStack orchestrated by Juju.
 Such cloud deployments rely on a large set of collaborative softwares, and upgrades can sometimes cause considerable pain.
-We are therefore introducing Jujuna - a tool to simplify the validation of Juju-based OpenStack upgrades.
+We have therefore introduced Jujuna - a tool to simplify the validation of Juju-based OpenStack upgrades.

 New to [Juju](https://jujucharms.com/)?
 Juju is a cool controller and agent based tool from Canonical to easily deploy and manage applications (called Charms) on different clouds and environments (see [how it works](https://jujucharms.com/how-it-works) for more details).